scalameta/munit/docs/getting-started.md

 ### Run tests in IntelliJ

 MUnit test suites can be executed from in IntelliJ like normal test suites.
+Please ensure that the JUnit plugin is enabled.

 ![Running MUnit from IntelliJ](https://i.imgur.com/oAA2ZeQ.png)